RchGrav/astraeus/astraeus.md

 ### Phase 4: Agent Definition Generation (Deep-Scope Role Prompts)

+**ALMOST DONE STAY VIGILENT!**

+Its time to ULTRATHINK for the rest of the process... use sequential thinking..   lets burn some CPU CYCLES!!!

-Now, iteratively **GENERATE** each sub-agent's definition file based on the roster from Phase 3.
+Iteratively **GENERATE** each sub-agent's definition file based on the roster from Phase 3.

 1. **Ingest the Roster**
    For each agent object, cache: